aftertheboop/mars-rover/README.md

 Run the program with `python rover.py`

 **Example input:**
-`> Enter the plateau's maximum coordinates in 'X Y' format`
+Enter the plateau's maximum coordinates in 'X Y' format
-8 8
+`> 8 8`
-`> Enter the Rover's start coordinates and heading in 'X Y H' format:`
+Enter the Rover's start coordinates and heading in 'X Y H' format:
-1 2 E
+`> 1 2 E`
-`> Enter the Rover's instructions consisting of L, R and M in a string:`
+Enter the Rover's instructions consisting of L, R and M in a string:
-MMLMRMMRRMML
+`MMLMRMMRRMML`
+**Final Output**
 `> 3 3 S`

 ## Testing